 Featuring everything from tropical rainforest to perennial ice, Langtang National Park is an example of Mother Nature at her most extreme.
 With so much geographic diversity, it's not wonder you'll be able to spot a menagerie of creatures including red pandas, musk deer, rhesus monkeys and Himalayan black bears.
 Langtang is simply unmissable!

-6. Royal Chitwan National Park
+6. Chitwan National Park

 A conservation success story, this park has managed to preserve one of the most unique ecosystems in the world.
 Home to one-horned rhinos, wild elephants, hyenas, leopards and more than 450 species of birds, visitors will delight in the thrilling wildlife-spotting opportunities here.

 7. Annapurna Range

 This popular trekking region can lay claim to some of the most beautifully treacherous peaks in the world.
 Surrounding valleys of green fields, wildflower-studded meadows and lowland villages just add to the stunning views on offer.